tudo-math-ls3/FeatFlow2/benchmark/readme.txt

       make benchmark

-      -> Is a generic command that compiles all benchmark applications.
+      -> Is a generic command that compiles all benchmark applications "feat2benchmark-*".

       make [testcase-file]         or        make [testID]